-Our mini-farm consists of woods, meadow, pastures, spring-fed pond for swimming, brook with waterfalls, berry patches, funky rattlin' barn, shop, garden shed, greenhouse, wood-heated farmhouse, and organic, biodynamic gardens with vegetables, culinary & medicinal herbs, fruits, flowers, and grain crops.
+Our mini-farm consists of woods, meadow, pastures, spring-fed pond for swimming, brook with waterfalls, berry patches, funky rattlin' barn, shop, garden shed, greenhouse (not functional at the moment), wood-heated farmhouse, and organic, biodynamic gardens with vegetables, culinary & medicinal herbs, fruits, flowers, and grain crops.
 We compost extensively and save our own seeds.
 We raise chickens, guineas, goats, and sometimes pigs or a horse or a neighbor's heifers, and harvest much of our own fodder using hand tools such as scythes and rakes.

 We seek 4-6 apprentices for the full season (early May through October and welcome willing workers for shorter stays (2 weeks minimum) to add spice throughout the season and your own short term visitors who pitch in are welcome.